DREAMING IN SUBTITLES

 Drew brushed back the hair on my forehead.
 He hated my bangs.
 Worst surprise haircut ever.
 I thought I was keeping things fresh, but when I came home, he’d smiled through a grimace, asking how long until they’d grow out.
 I’d only maimed my hair four days before the accident, so he shouldn’t have trouble finding a good photo for the funeral bulletin.

 No, I thought.
 I’m not going to die.
-But time was scratching at the cracks of my fingers, slipping free.
+But time scratched at the cracks of my fingers to escape, my body crying out to me.

 Please Loralay, ba-bum, please die.